jaycody/mypy/devops/README.md

 > gettin' Pythonic up in this mug
 __

+## exercises as they come to mind
+- [] quicksort
+- [] return to hanoi
+- [] recreate cat

+## plan ol' unittest ala Python

+## some general rules and tips of testing:
+from [docs.python-guide.org][1]
+- If you are in the middle of a development session and have to interrupt your work, it is a good idea to write a broken unit test about what you want to develop next.
+When coming back to work, you will have a pointer to where you were and get back on track faster.

 ## Unit testing with nose2 and green
 - [green](https://github.com/CleanCut/green)
 - [nose2 docs](http://nose2.readthedocs.io/en/latest/usage.html)